 Leviticus 23:15-16: “And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the LORD.”

-On the 23rd of May 2019, Jews all over the world will celebrate ‘Lag B’Omer’.
+On the 12 May 2020, Jews all over the world will celebrate ‘Lag B’Omer’.
 ‘Lag B’Omer’ is Hebrew shorthand for the 33rd day of the ‘Omer’.
 ‘Lag’, or L"G is the Hebrew numerals for 33.
 It falls on the 33rd day of the counting of the ‘Omer’ (the amount of days as counted from the second day of ‘Pesach (Passover) until the holiday of ‘Shavuot’.)
 This corresponds to the 18th day of the Hebrew month of ‘Iyar’.

-An ‘omer’ is a measure of barley.
+An ‘omer’ is a measure of barley which is equal to about 3.64 litres.
+However the Jewish Study Bible places the ‘omer’ at about 2.3 litres.
 In Biblical times, on the second day of Passover, it was a commandment to bring barley the size of an ‘omer’ to the Temple in Jerusalem.
 Then, fifty days later, on ‘Shavuot’, or Pentecost, it was a commandment to bring the first offering of the wheat harvest.

 The origins of the ‘Omer’ count are found in the Torah itself.
 Leviticus 23:15-16 states that it is a commandment to count seven complete weeks from the day after ‘Pesach’ night ending with the festival of ‘Shavuot’ on the fiftieth day.
 The 49 days of the ‘Omer’ correspond both to the time between the freedom of the Israelites from slavery in Egypt to the giving of the ‘Torah’ at the foot of Mount Sinai on ‘Shavuot’, as well as the time between the barley harvest and the wheat harvest in ancient Israel.
 There are a number of explanations for why the 33rd day is treated as a special holiday.